hastern/CPU23/asm/asm.md

 The CPU23 assembly language.
 ============================

-Each line contains exactly one command.
+Each line contains one command.

 OpCode